sun-yixiao/sun-yixiao.github.io/research.md

 Zhang, Y., **Sun, Y.**, Lu, G., Chen, Z.\*, & Wang, C.J.\* (Under Review).
 Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Fostering Resilience.

-Chen, Z., Yu, W., **Sun, Y.**, Wang, C.J., & Liu, X.F.\* (Under Review).
+Chen, Z., Yu, W., **Sun, Y.**, Wang, C.J., & Liu, X.F.\* (Revise and Resubmit).
 Will the Dark Side of the Internet Lead to More Misinformation Beliefs?
 Evidence from the COVID-19 Pandemic and the 2020 U.S. Presidential Election.

 #### **Selected Works in Progress**